dsccommunity/iSCSIDsc/README.md

 Targets and Initiators.

-- **iSCSIInitiator**: This resource is used to add or remove an iSCSI Target Portal and connect it to an iSCSI Target.
+- **iSCSIInitiator**: This resource is used to add or remove an iSCSI Target Portal and connect it to an iSCSI Target (with multiple targets defined possible).
 - **iSCSIServerTarget**: This resource is used to create or remove Virtual Disks for use by iSCSI Targets.
 - **iSCSIVirtualDisk**: This resource is used to create or remove Virtual Disks